ebarcly/ebarcly/README.md

-<h1 align="center">Hi 👋, I'm Enrique Barclay</h1>
+<h1 align="center">Hey there 👋, I'm Enrique Barclay</h1>

-<h3 align="center">I love blending tech with design and business awareness</h3>
+### I love blending tech with design and business awareness

-- 🔭 I’m currently transitioning to **Software Development** from Business.
+- 🔭 I’m currently transitioning to **Software Development** from a Business background.

-- 🌱 I’m currently learning **iOS Development** to contribute to the iOS Enviroment with my perspective.
+- 🌱 I’m currently learning **iOS Development** to contribute to the iOS Environment with my perspective.

-- 🤝 I’m looking to help more developers to have **a more oriented business mindset** while working on tech.
+- 🤝 I’m looking to help developers to have **a more oriented business mindset** while working on tech.

 <h3 align="left">Connect with me:</h3>
 <p align="left">